visgl/luma.gl/docs/api-reference/core/transform.md

 });

 ```
-### Use case : Multiple iterations using swapBuffers().
+### Use case : Multiple iterations using swap().

-When `feedbackMap` is specified buffers can be swapped using a single call to `swapBuffers()`, this is useful for cases like particle simulation, where output of one transform feedback iteration is piped as input to the next iteration.
+When `feedbackMap` is specified buffers can be swapped using a single call to `swap()`, this is useful for cases like particle simulation, where output of one transform feedback iteration is piped as input to the next iteration.

 ```js